Custodial deaths in the United Kingdom: Deaths of children and young adults in prisons

 In the year ending March 2016, there were no self-inflicted deaths of children (aged under 18) in youth justice prisons according to the YJB.
 There was one death in July 2015, of 16-year-old Daniel Adewole at HMYOI Cookham Wood.
-Daniel's death was classified as death by 'natural causes' as he died following an epileptic seizure, however the coroner at his inquest highlighted failures of prison staff in properly responding to the death.
-Coroner Patricia Harding concluded that prison officers should have entered the cell of Daniel Adewole much sooner as officers waited 38 minutes after they first received no response at Daniel's cell door, before opening his door where he was found unconscious following an epileptic seizure.
+Adewole's death was classified as death by 'natural causes' as he died following an epileptic seizure, however the coroner at his inquest highlighted failures of prison staff in properly responding to the death.
+Coroner Patricia Harding concluded that prison officers should have entered the cell of Daniel Adewole much sooner as officers waited 38 minutes after they first received no response at Adewole's cell door, before opening his door where he was found unconscious following an epileptic seizure.

 Prior to that, there were three deaths during the year ending March 2012.
 Between the years ending March 2006 and March 2016, there were six deaths.

 Between 1990 and 2004, 25 children killed themselves in prison and two died in secure training centres.
-On 19 April 2004 a 15-year-old boy, Gareth Myatt, died while being restrained by guards at Rainsbrook Secure Training Centre which at the time was run by G4S.
+On 19 April 2004, a 15-year-old boy, Gareth Myatt, died while being restrained by guards at Rainsbrook Secure Training Centre which at the time was run by G4S.
 Several months afterwards on 9 August 2004, Adam Rickwood, 14, died of a self-inflicted death at the (now closed) Hassockfield Secure Training Centre, hours after being restrained by staff.
-The inquest jury into Adam's death did not find a direct link between the restraint and his death, but it was clear that this was a distressing incident and critics drew links between the incident and his suicide.
+The inquest jury into Rickwood's death did not find a direct link between the restraint and his death, but it was clear that this was a distressing incident and critics drew links between the incident and his suicide.

 Harris Review: Changing Prisons, Saving Lives

 Chaired by Lord Toby Harris and published in July 2015, the Harris Review is an independent review into self-inflicted deaths in custody of 18 to 24 year olds from 1 April 2007 to 31 December 2013.
 It made 108 recommendations to strengthen the protection of young people in prisons and support learning after self-inflicted deaths in prison.
 The report was welcomed by campaigners, calling it a 'watershed moment'.

-However the Government responded in December 2017, rejecting 33 of the recommendations and simply stating 'agree', 'agree in part', 'agree in principle', or claiming the recommendation was beyond its remit or 'subject to wider reforms for the majority of the rest.
+The Government responded in December 2017, rejecting 33 of the recommendations and simply stating 'agree', 'agree in part', 'agree in principle', or stating the recommendation was beyond its remit or 'subject to wider reforms for the majority of the rest.
 The majority of recommendations are yet to be implemented.